 Odell does a lot of mix-and-match over the few days we see him.

 The first afternoon, he wears the cream linen suit with a white shirt, dark blue polka dot day cravat, and cream cap.
 He tops it all off with a dark blue patterned handkerchief in his pocket.
 The pattern appears to be some sort of ecru diamond-shaped business.

 The next afternoon, he wears the same suit with a black vest, cream cap, white shirt, and a white and black checked tie.
 The pocket handkerchief is also black and white.

 Later that day, he and Myra relax down by the water.
 He wears a cream robe, cream cap, and a black polka dot handkerchief in the robe’s breast pocket.

-The next day, Odell goes off to “think” in a black sport coat, black vest, pink shirt, and cream cap.
+The next day, Odell goes off to “think” in a dark navy sport coat, matching vest, pink shirt, and cream cap.
 A black and white handkerchief accents the breast pocket.
 He still wears the cream trousers from the linen suit.
 The tie is white and dark blue striped.
 He also wears his two-tone shoes and cream socks on his feet.
 These scenes offer the first clear look at some of his accessories, such as the cuff links and white suspenders.